-Google Penguin was originally launched in 2012, it’s had a number of updates since then but its purpose has remained the same – to combat spam and sites trying to cheat Google’s SEO ranking system.
+Regular updates keeps Google Penguin relevant.
+Its purpose is to combat spam and sites trying to cheat Google’s SEO ranking system.

 However, a number of sources at Google have said that sites affected by Google Penguin just need to start building good links to recover their lost SEO standing.
 The newest iteration of Google Penguin is less harsh than previous versions and now only affects the ranking of the single, faulty url in question, rather than the ranking of an entire site.

 Google Panda is another SEO tool that nobly fights against SEO corruption and spam, like “content farms” that use unethical methods to get their results at the top.
-Google Panda works to ensure that low quality pages are given less of an SEO boost than those that are of higher quality.
+With Google Panda low quality pages are given less of an SEO boost and high quality pages come first.
 The update reportedly resulted in a rise in social media and news sites and it was a blow to sites containing a lot of advertising.

 Most likely there will be another Google update.
 Google has become the powerhouse of the digisphere partially because of its ability to constantly adapt.
 As Google puts out more updates however you can bet that we’ll be on top of them and learning how best to optimise search results in each iteration of Google.